 - Maintenance and optimization of range of motion of the residual limb

 - Balance training

-Patients requiring amputation have traditionally received soft compressive dressings postoperatively to allow complete stump healing prior to initial prosthesis fitting.
-Patients are now, however, increasingly being treated by immediate postoperative prosthesis placement (IPOP), which allows early initiation of gait training with the practice prosthetic, thereby avoiding prolonged immobility, which can place patients at risk for deconditioning and/or falls with potential for injury to the limb stump.
+Patients requiring amputation have traditionally received soft compressive dressings postoperatively to allow complete residual limb healing prior to initial prosthesis fitting.
+Patients are now, however, increasingly being treated by immediate postoperative prosthesis placement (IPOP), which allows early initiation of gait training with the practice prosthetic, thereby avoiding prolonged immobility, which can place patients at risk for deconditioning and/or falls with potential for injury to the residual limb (Gersch et al., 2017).